Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/system-architecture/design.md

         + build(BuildContext context): Widget
     }
 ```
+Diagram 6 shows all the UML for the classes related to creation, maintenance, and display of Round itself, and the user's individual home page.
+As can be seen, there are not many external dependencies, and library imports are not included for cleanliness.
+These can be seen in diagram 7.
+Also note there are constant relationships between classes that look somewhat like the following: ClassState inherits from Class.
+This relationship is further described for the stateful widgets in diagram 8.
+RoundApp is a Stateless Widget, and as a result does not have that relationship.

 **Diagram 7 - Dependencies Between all Classes seen in Diagrams 1-6**
 ```mermaid

 ```
+Diagram 7 shows the dependendencies of all classes seen in Diagrams 1-6, and how they are all connected within each other, and the libraries used.
+As can be seen in the diagram, there are many libraries that are consistently used, and these are due to them being core components throughout the application.
+Other dependencies, while not seemingly as critical, are still very important due to having unique but critical functionality within Round.

 **Diagram 8 - General Relationship Between State, StatefulWidget, and the way classes utilize them.**
 ```mermaid